 13. Marigolds

 For organic pest control, marigolds help keep away many garden pests.
-The flowers give off a scent that repels gnats, mosquitoes, thrips, flies, whiteflies, and sometimes snakes!
+The flowers give off a scent that may help deter gnats, mosquitoes, thrips, flies, and whiteflies.

 Purchase marigold seeds online.